micmejia/bible-dump/AMPC/Deuteronomy/Deut 12.md

-You [^b]shall not do according to all we do here [in the camp] this day, every man doing whatever looks right in his own eyes.
+You shall not do according to all we do here [in the camp] this day, every man doing whatever looks right in his own eyes.